zhanxw/anno/README.md

 Example
 =======

-TabAnno can annotate a VCF file and also output statistics of 4 frequency
+anno can annotate a VCF file and also output statistics of 4 frequency
 table: annotation type; base change; codon change; indel size.
 More details will be given below.